denten-books/plain-text/2-device.md

 of elementary number theory [^ln1-anticipate].
 His solution involved more than a formula.
 Instead, he imagined a machine that would in some real sense take place of the calculation.
-Ultimately, Turing described a device that was meant to *embody* they symbol: it transformed external abstractions into physical states, internal to the device.
+Ultimately, Turing described a device that was meant to *embody* the symbol: it transformed external abstractions into physical states, internal to the device.
 In doing so, this imagined machine was designed to breach the boundary between idea and matter.
 It was exactly an instrument for transforming ideas into shapes: the very process at the heart